olgabradford/DataCamp_Python/README.md

 state of the UNION, UNION ALL, INTERSECTional data science, EXCEPTional, Semi-Joins and Anti-joins, 04 subqueries: Inside WHERE and SELECT clauses, SELECT(AVG), Subquery inside SELECT clause, Subquert inside FROM clause

+# 20

+# 21

+# 22
+# 23

+# 24 Bayesian Linear Regression in Python (not datacamp course)

+# 25 Markov Chain Monte Carlo (MCMC) in Python practical (sleep study using Garmin data (not datacamp))
+   25 chance of beeing asleep at certain times
+   25a chance of beeing awake at certain times